paradoxtown/AI-Research-Assistant/README.md

 - [x] Prettify report
 - [x] Warning when agent and type are not selected
 - [ ] Add medical agent and social agent
+- [ ] Add option for users to customize the number of words and temperature